 Paul warns, “Now if anyone builds on this foundation with gold, silver, precious stones, wood, hay, straw, each one’s work will become clear; for the Day will declare it, because it will be revealed by fire; and the fire will test each one’s work, of what sort it is.”
 (1 Cor.
 3:12-13 NKJV).

-If you are teaching or feeding God’s people under your tutelage with doctrines that don’t conform wholly to that of Christ and His early apostles in the New Testament, you are building with wood, hay and straw.
+If you are teaching or feeding God’s people under your tutelage with doctrines that do not conform wholly to that of Christ and His early apostles in the New Testament, you are building with wood, hay and straw.
 And when your work is tested with fire, you will suffer a great loss.

 1 Corinthians 3:

 14 If anyone’s work which he has built on it endures, he will receive a reward.